 Ephemera

-AAS holds an expansive collection of printed American ephemera ranging in date from 1677 to 1900.
-Ephemeral materials such as printed election ballots, tickets and calling cards were used across society but were not expected to be retained.
+AAS holds an expansive collection of printed American ephemera, ranging in date from 1677 to 1900.
+These ephemeral materials, such as printed election ballots, tickets, watch papers, and calling cards, were used across society with no expectation that they would be saved.

 Public Use